PagelsR/GitHubCopilot_MCP_Playwright_Testing/Scenerio-Shop by Type.md

 Generate a Playwright test script named "Shop by Type.spec.ts" and save to the "/tests" folder for the following test scenario:

+- Open the browser and navigate to the QA environment.
 - Navigate to https://app-6swivue3g4dqc-qa.azurewebsites.net/

 ## Shop by Brand